rlafraie/masters-thesis/README.md

 evolving knowledge graph but also allows to include static relatives into the comparison.

 Further I compiled the datasets called Wikidata9M and WikidataEvolve which are sourced from the edit history of Wikidata.
-Both datasets are published at [].
-Wikidata9M describes the evolution of a knowledge graph represented by a time stream of fact insertions and deletions.
+Wikidata9M can be found at https://github.com/rlafraie/Wikidata9M and describes the evolution of a knowledge graph represented by a time stream of fact insertions and deletions.
 WikidataEvolve manifests a transformation of Wikidata9M to provide data for the training and evaluation of incremental and static embedding models throughout the evolution of the knowledge graph.